ADB-Data-Division/fishing-toolkit-updated/README.md

 ## License

-This project is part of the ADB and JFPR for tropical cyclone impact assessment.
+This research was funded by the Japan Fund for Prosperous and Resilient Asia and the Pacific (Government of Japan) through the Asian Development Bank.

 ## Support